institute-of-coding/accreditation-standard/docs/standard/standard.md

 In order to achieve competence in any SFIA skill, graduates must also have demonstrated the responsibility characteristics for the corresponding SFIA level.
 Demonstrating these characteristics will probably require evidence from completing a number of independent projects within the scope of the chosen SFIA skill together with evidence of the generic characteristics of *Autonomy*, *Influence*, *Complexity*, *Knowledge* and *Business Skills*, as described by SFIA.

-Since the underpinning knowledge required for at least one skill at SFIA Level 4/5 may be for the same SFIA skill as a "competence" skill, the requirement for underpinning knowledge is for sufficient skills to bring the total number of SFIA skills demonstrated – either by underpinning knowledge or through competence – to the number required for the specific standard – that is, a total of four skills for a Bachelor’s degree and three for a Master’s.
+Since the underpinning knowledge required for at least one skill at SFIA Level 4/5 may be for the same SFIA skill as a *p/c* skill, the requirement for underpinning knowledge is for sufficient skills to bring the total number of SFIA skills demonstrated – either by underpinning knowledge or through competence – to the number required for the specific standard – that is, a total of four skills for a Bachelor’s degree and three for a Master’s.

 Some SFIA skills are not defined for the lower levels (2, 3, 4).
 If such a skill a would be appropriate for a particular programme, the IoC may approach SFIA to extend the skill definition to include the required level.
 In the meantime, the IoC Accreditation Panel may accept a draft description of the skill at the required level.
 The computing profession is subject to a range of legal and ethical requirements which may be specific to particular skill areas – such as accessibility law – or may be more generic – such as the provisions of GDPR.
 Graduates should be fully aware of the legal and ethical requirements that will affect them, as well as the social and professional responsibilities that arise in their work.
 It is likely that sufficient detail of legal and ethical requirements will have been taught alongside technical material for graduates to have a sound understanding of how these requirements affect their activities.